 2. Allow your floor to acclimatise

 The first, and most important, tool that is necessary when laying solid wood flooring in your home is patience.
 The first step to perfect floors is allowing sufficient time for your floorboards to acclimatise to the conditions in your home.
-This means allowing them to rest in the room they are due to be fitted it, for as long as the manufacturer recommends.

 You will also need a lot of patience when it comes to installing solid wood flooring, as the process requires a few steps until completion, all of which take time.